asdfjkl/JCHelloWorld/README.md

 * Alternatively for the last step: manually use `gp.jar` (cf. `install+personalize.sh`) to install the `CAP`:
   - Open terminal
   - change to `/.../tools` and then
-  - `java -jar tools/gp.jar -install cap/hw.cap` (frehs installation) or
+  - `java -jar tools/gp.jar -install cap/hw.cap` (fresh installation) or
   -`java -jar tools/gp.jar -reinstall cap/hw.cap` (to install and overwrite existing applet)

 ## Compiler Settings